Codecademy/docs/content/ai/concepts/neural-networks/terms/learning-rate-scheduling/learning-rate-schedule.md

 ### Constant Learning Rate Schedule

 - Surprise, surprise!
 You can choose a constant learning rate for the entire duration of training.
-This isn't very complex, and is a simple approach that many higher-level developers also use.
+This isn't very complex and is a simple approach many higher-level developers use.
+For example, as shown below, you can choose a learning rate of `0.05` for an SGD neural network in Keras.
 ## Example:
     ```py
     import keras